Jeremy Gill , Adv Dip , BACP registered

 0207 737 3956 / 07825 480903

 There are times in our lives when it can help to be able to talk things through with someone impartial.
-In this way, even though these times may be difficult and challenging, we can grow through them and as a result be stronger than before.
+When we do this, even though these times may be difficult and challenging, we can grow through them and as a result be stronger than before.

 There are many different models of therapy to choose from.
-I work integratively as I do not believe there is one model of counselling or psychotherapy that helps everyone, as each person is an individual and what might suit one person may not necessarily suit another.
-My training and experience in therapy has been of an integration of humanistic approaches , such as Person-Centred Counselling and Gestalt Therapy with psychodynamic approaches.
+I work integratively as I do not believe there is one model of counselling or psychotherapy that helps everyone, as each person is an individual.
+My training and experience in therapy has been an integration of humanistic approaches , such as Person-Centred Counselling and Gestalt Therapy with psychodynamic approaches.
 I also have experience of cognitive behavioural therapy (CBT) and can work with you in this way , if you so wish.

 I aim to be sensitive to the cultural and ethnic origins of individuals and to people’s religious beliefs and sexual orientation.

 I offer prospective clients an initial consultation which gives both of us the opportunity of considering whether we wish to work together.
 It is just as important that you feel comfortable with your therapist, as it is that your therapist feels able to work with you.
 I offer both short term counselling and longer term.
 If we decide to meet regularly you will be free to terminate your therapy at any time but if we have been meeting for eight sessions or more then I would require you to give two sessions notice so that issues related to ending can be discussed and some resolution take place.
 We can review your progress as and when you wish.

 The opportunity to talk to a trained and experienced therapist can allow you the time and space for new possibilities to open up.
 I can work with you to help you think about yourself and how you live your life.
 Together we will aim to find clarity and understanding